yishiashia/wc-qrcode/README.md

 # wc-qrcode

-A efficient and lightweight QR Code WebComponent integrated with Rust wasm library.
+An efficient and lightweight QR Code WebComponent integrated with Rust wasm library.

 ## Installation
 You can install `wc-qrcode` with npm, or just get started quickly with CDN.